 Enter in my new (and soon to be legendary!)
 Blueberry – Basil – Crumble.
 We made it one night and Matt was quick to inform me that he would say yes to anything I asked, if only he could have more of this dessert.
 The next night we served it to friends.
 Everyone loved it!

 You can make the entire thing ahead of time for easy party prep.
 Serve the dessert in ramekins or miniature Weck containers like these.

 Before jumping into the recipe, I knew I wanted our containers to have a bit of style.
 I used a length of pom poms and a small dab of hot glue to adhere the trim to our jars.
 They look more festive this way and it really accentuates how special this dessert really is.

 Once the jars get cleaned out, the trimmed containers can have a great second life as cute pencil holders for the office.

 Before filling the jars, we used a small spray of Pam inside each.
 I use Pam often in our everyday cooking.
 Using it for these sweets allows guests to scoop out the dessert easily and makes clean up a cinch.
 Since I like to cook desserts in pretty containers and odd-shaped vintage pieces often – having the sprayed layer inside makes my clean up job much easier.

-To make the blueberry basil crumble; combine blueberries, chopped basil and the juice from one lemon together in a bowl, toss to combine.
+Combine blueberries, chopped basil and the juice from one lemon together in a bowl, toss to combine.
 Fill the containers with this mixture.